bgctw/MTKHelpers.jl/docs/src/system_num_dict.md

 because the order of the entries may change.
-Hence, in the optimized parameter component array the state vector, `x`, can be accessed by key `m₊x`, but in the labeled state, only each of the components can be accesed, by a rather complicated symbol.
+Hence, in the optimized parameter component array the state vector, `x`, can be accessed by key `m₊x`, but in the labeled state, only each of the components can be accessed, by a rather complicated symbol.

 ```@example doc